wanghaisheng/responsive-landing-page-starter/content/blog/en/using-jwt-for-authentication-in-a-golang-application-dr.md

 }
 ```

-The redis client is initialized in the `init()` function.
-This ensures that each time we run the `main.go` file,  redis is automatically connected.
+The Redis client is initialized in the `init()` function.
+This ensures that each time we run the `main.go` file,  Redis is automatically connected.

 When we create a token from this point forward, we will generate a `uuid` that will be used as one of the token claims, just as we used the user id as a claim in the previous implementation.

 ### Define the Metadata=

 In our proposed solution, instead of just creating one token, we will need to create two JWTs:

 1. The Access Token